NoamZeise/complex-fn-anim/README.md

 # Usage

+The executable will read a single lisp form, which you can use to generate images or animations.

-Requires a common lisp implimentation (tested with sbcl) and quicklisp.
+To build, requires a common lisp implimentation (tested with sbcl) and quicklisp. run make to create an exported binary.

+### from a repl

-evaluate the asd file in your repl
+Evaluate the asd file in your repl

 ```lisp
 (load "canim.asd")
 ```

-load the package with quicklisp, which will install any dependancies for your
+Load the package with quicklisp, which will install any dependancies for your
 ```lisp
 (ql:quickload "canim")
 ```

-Now you can use the library
+Now you can use the library functions

 ## creating images